bluebotpc/BlueDesk/README.md

 ## Goals and Roadmap to Production v1.0

-- Implement "Logged In Technician" for Closed_By status.
+- Implement "Logged In Technician" and Closed_By status.
-- File locking and retry support on Windows.
-(CONSIDERING DROPPING)
 - Implement standardized ```/var/log/goobydesk``` logging.

 ### Linux Project Setup